Mosquito Control

 Flying Insects

-Mosquito Mosquitoes like the Aedes aegypti and flies such as the Black fly, form a major group of disease carrying vectors.
+Mosquitoes like the Aedes aegypti and flies such as the Black fly, form a major group of disease carrying vectors.
 These transmit a huge number of infectious diseases to humans, including Malaria, Dengue fever, Yellow fever, Typhus, and the Zika virus.
 Flying insects can also affect livestock and destroy crops having a damaging effect on agriculture.
-Examples include Mosquitoes, Blow Flies, Bottle Flies, Stable Flies, Fruit flies, Bean Flies and Lygus.
+Examples include Mosquitoes, Blow Flies, Bottle Flies, Stable Flies, Fruit flies, Bean Flies, and Lygus.
 Thermal fogging is used to control the population of these insects in towns and farms.

 Household Insect Pests

 Red mite Livestock parasites can be detrimental to livestock production.
 As animal production has become more intensive, the threat of parasitic disease has also increased.
 These parasites range from flying insects to lice and mites which feed on the blood, skin, and hair of animals.
 These include Mosquitoes, Black flies, Hog Lice, Itch Mite, Ear Ticks, Sticktight Fleas and Red Mites.
-Hog lice for example can carry swine flu or swine pox, whilst Red Mites feed around the breast and legs of hens, causing pain, irritation, and decrease egg production.
+Hog lice for example can carry swine flu or swine pox, whilst Red Mites feed around the breast and legs of hens, causing pain, irritation, and decreased egg production.
 Fogging can be used to eradicate parasites living in empty sheds or stables prior to housing.
-Continuous disinfection of livestock housing using a fogger tends to be done thought the breading cycle.
+Continuous disinfection of livestock housing using a fogger tends to be done through the breading cycle.

 Disinfection